carwow/engineering_principles/readme.md

 __History__

 We made our first attempt at formalising and defining the carwow engineering principles in January 2019.
 To compile the first draft, we asked all engineers that had been at carwow for at least 2 years to try and capture the engineering culture that had contributed to our success.
+In October 2019 the wider product team have been thinking about shared principles too, so we aligned the engineering principles to the wider product team ones.

 __Contributing__